apptainer/singularity-userdocs/singularity_and_docker.rst

 In working with definition files, the following additional considerations arise:

-    - In addition to the mandatory headers documented above, :ref:`optional headers <sec:optional_headers_def_files>` are possible additions to OCI bundle and/or archive bootstrap definition files.
+    - In addition to the mandatory header keywords documented above, :ref:`optional header keywords <sec:optional_headers_def_files>` are possible additions to OCI bundle and/or archive bootstrap definition files.

     - As distribution of OCI bundles and/or archives is out of the Initiative's scope, so is the authentication required to access private images and/or registries.